EXCERPTS

 We met Rosa in the Port-au-Prince market.
 She sold limes from a sliver of a stall and smiled often, even when it seemed there wasn’t much to smile about.

 She lived deep in the countryside, about ninety minutes away by car.
 She didn’t have one, so she took tap-taps, colorful pickup trucks packed with passengers.
-The commute took most of a day each way.
+The trip took most of a day each way.

-She would stay at the market for several nights, selling fruit until every lime was gone.
+She’d stay at the market for several nights, selling fruit until every lime was gone.
 Then she’d head home with a few dollars.
 Two, if she was lucky.

 Joanne smiled back and snipped off a few strands for them to keep.